AntonioLopardo/OLMo/docs/gradient_provenance_tracking.md

 ### Mathematical Guarantee

-The implementation only **observes** gradients without modifying them.
+When only tracking is enabled (without clipping), the implementation only **observes** gradients without modifying them.
 The actual gradient accumulation into `wte.weight.grad` happens normally through PyTorch's autograd.
 This ensures:

 - Losses are identical with/without tracking
 - Gradients are identical with/without tracking
 - Final weights after optimization are identical

+### Gradient Clipping Behavior

+When `clip_output_proj_to_embedding_grad_norm=True`:

+1. The output projection gradient (flowing back through `F.linear(x, wte.weight)`) is scaled down if its L2 norm exceeds the threshold
+2. The threshold is the **previous step's** input embedding gradient L2 norm
+3. On the first step, no clipping occurs (no previous reference available)
+4. This modifies training behavior intentionally - use with care and monitor metrics

 ### Verification